Customer Service in Spain – FYI, it’s not the world’s greatest

 My constantly-breaking flat has been visited by a long line of polite and highly competent repairmen, and I’ve even had friendly treatment getting my visa renewed at Aluche (and, more recently, its Barcelona equivalent on Rambla de Guipúzcoa).

-But still… Customer service can be kind of annoying sometimes.
+But still… Customer service, here in Spain, can be kind of annoying sometimes.

 Yours,